victoromolo/task_management_api/README.md

 # Task Management API

 This project is a Task Management API built with Django and Django REST Framework.
-It includes user authentication functionality and task management features.
+It includes task management features and user authentication functionality.

 ## Setup